Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 Enables the option to toggle Latin America and Caribbean (LAC) installments

-ON/OFF in order to process transactions with installment details.
-The default
+ON/OFF to process transactions with installment details.
+The default setting is

 False